planetrl/planetrl.github.io/draft.md

 <img src="assets/fig/eq3.png" style="display: block; margin: auto; width: 75%;"/>
 </div>

-For the derivation, please see Equation 9 in the appendix of the paper.
+For the derivation, please see the appendix in the PDF.
 Estimating the outer expectations using a single reparameterized sample yields an efficient objective for inference and learning in non-linear latent variable models that can be optimized using gradient ascent <dt-cite key="kingma2013vae,rezende2014vae,krishnan2017ssmelbo"></dt-cite>.

 **Deterministic path**&nbsp;&nbsp; Despite its generality, the purely stochastic transitions make it difficult for the transition model to reliably remember information for multiple time steps.
 In theory, this model could learn to set the variance to zero for some state components, but the optimization procedure may not find this solution.
 This motivates including a deterministic sequence of activation vectors $h_t$, $t \in 1 \ldots T$ that allow the model to access not just the last state but all previous states deterministically <dt-cite key="chung2015vrnn,buesing2018dssm"></dt-cite>.
-We use such a model, shown in Figure 5c, that we name recurrent state-space model (RSSM),
+We use such a model, shown in Figure 4c, that we name recurrent state-space model (RSSM),

 <div style="text-align:left;">
 <img src="assets/fig/eq4.png" style="display: block; margin: auto; width: 75%;"/>